jzohrab/practicing-guitar/docs/part-3-techniques/rhythmic-variations.rst

    notes =|: :16 5d-7-5-4/3 =:: :8d 5d/3 :16 7u/3 :8d 5d/3 :16 4u/3 =:: :16 5d/3 :8d 7u/3 :16 5d/3 :8d 4u/3 =:|
    options space=20

 The first variation is one beat (four 16ths), but the last two are both 2 beats, so the last two are "slower" ... however, the second and fourth notes of all of these variations are still 16th notes, and are just as fast as the first variation.
-For these fast notes, you will still have to make the same motions in the same timeframe as you would for the initial straight-16ths version, but your hands and brain will have a lot of time to rest and prepare.
+For these fast notes, you will still have to make the same motions in the same length of time as you would for the initial straight-16ths version, but your hands and brain will have a lot of time to rest and prepare.
 Because of this, you can push your practice tempo even higher, and get a workout of these very short bursts of speed.

 You can also try lengthening the long note even further, if it helps: